What is 3D Printing? | 3D Printing Software | Autodesk

 To achieve osseointegration, manufacturers are using 3D printing to precisely control surface porosity to better mimic real bone structure.

-3D printed composite tooling and machining fixtures are often cheaper and faster to produce, and conformally cooled inserts for injection molds can dramatically reduce cycle times.
+3D printed composite tooling and machining fixtures are often cheaper and faster to produce and conformally cooled inserts for injection moulds can dramatically reduce cycle times.

 Combining 3D printing with metal casting bridges the gap between generatively designed parts and proven manufacturing approaches for large metal objects.